vsillah/JuliesFamily/replit.md

 Use the `run_test` tool with comprehensive test plans that cover the implemented changes and related functionality.

+### Continuous Documentation Improvement
+When a chat interaction reveals patterns, preferences, or technical decisions that could make future interactions more efficient, the agent should proactively suggest adding those insights to this replit.md file.
+This includes:
+- Recurring troubleshooting solutions or workarounds
+- User preferences discovered during implementation
+- Architectural decisions and their rationale
+- Common patterns or conventions established in the codebase
+- Workflow optimizations that proved effective

+By capturing these learnings, we create a knowledge base that helps future agents work more efficiently and maintain consistency with past decisions.

 ## System Architecture

 ### UI/UX Decisions